-The colon and rectum are towards the end of the body’s gastrointestinal (GI) tract, which is located in the abdomenstomach, stomach area, belly.
-The lower GI tract is divided into three separate areas: the small bowel, the large bowel and the anusthe opening where solid waste (faeces or stool) exits the body.
+The colon and rectum are towards the end of the body’s gastrointestinal (GI) tract, which is located in the abdomen.
+The lower GI tract is divided into three separate areas: the small bowel, the large bowel and the anus.
 The small bowel receives food from the stomach and absorbs the nutrients from the food.
 It is comprised of three separate parts (the duodenum, jejunum and ileum).
 The food is then passed onto the large bowel, where water and salts are absorbed.
 The large bowel also consists of three parts (the caecum, colon and rectum).
-What is left over is turned into solid waste (faeceswaste product from the bowel sent to the anus for removal; also known as stool or poo or stoolwaste product from the bowel sent to the anus for removal; also known as faeces or poo), and is sent to the anus to be removed from the body.
+What is left over is turned into solid waste (faeces or stool), and is sent to the anus to be removed from the body.

 Colorectal cancers develop in the large bowel.
 However, cancers of the small bowel and anus can rarely occur.
 For more information on these cancers, please refer to the Rare Cancers Australia Knowledgebase.